AdaCore/gnatstudio/docs/users_guide/menus.rst

 * :menuselection:`File --> Close All Editors except Current`

-   Save and close all source editors, except the current one.
+   Save and close all source editors, except the curret one.

 .. index:: menu; file --> reset all perspectives